project-pivot/labelled-awt-data/README.md

 **Disclaimer:** Please be nice on me and my data.
 Although I replaced some of the information in there with placeholders, there might still be sensitive information present.
 I would appreciate people letting me know if they find something that should not be public.

 The remaining files in the data folder contain versions in which I applied some processing.
 The Python notebook contains details on the steps that I took.
-In _Step 6_, I merged all sequential events with the same activity label, resulting in an abstracted event log.
+In _Step 6_, I merged all sequential events with the same activity label, resulting in an abstracted event log (with 1227 events).
 In _Step 7_, I added a Duration column to calculate the duration between the start and end time, and in _Step 8_ I added a case type attribute.

 Depending on the use case, you might want to work with the detailed window titles in _Step 5_ or the final abstracted data in _Step 8_.
 If you are interested in, e.g., a technique that automatically recognises higher-level tasks performed based on (a set of) window titles, you would want to have a look at the _Step 5_ CSV.
 If you want to explore the data with process mining techniques immediately, you better check out _Step 8_.